-For example, in March 2020, the Visa Bulletin in the F4 category for India indicated a December 8, 2004 priority date.
-In April 2020, that date moved to December 22, 2004, just 14 days.
-To compare to the F4 category for all other countries, the date remained unmoved from July 1, 2006 from March 2020 to April 2020.
+For example, in July 2023, the Visa Bulletin in the F4 category for India indicated a September 15, 2005 priority date.
+In August 2023, that date didn't move at all.
+To compare to the F4 category for all other countries, the date remained unmoved from April 22, 2007 from July 2023 to August 2023.
 This indicates there was no movement forward.

 For most of the visa categories, it is nearly impossible to predict exactly how long it will take to be able to immigrate to the US when subject to the visa bulletin.
-Using the same example above, an Indian national whose sibling petitions him or her on April 1, 2020 would receive a priority date of the same.
-It looks like it would take approximately 16 years for that priority date to become current.
-Compare that to someone from the UK who has a sibling petition him or her on April 1, 2020.
-It would take about 14 years.
+Using the same example above, an Indian national whose sibling petitions him or her on August 1, 2023 would receive a priority date of the same.
+It looks like it would take approximately 18 years for that priority date to become current.
+Compare that to someone from the UK who has a sibling petitioning him or her on August 1, 2023.
+It would take about 16 years.
 However, as seen above, sometimes these dates don't move at all across a month, or they only move up a few days.
-What looks like a 14 or 16 year wait today could in reality take 16 years or more.
-Sometimes, the visa bulletin has large leaps forward, like the F1 category that jumped from October 8, 2013 in March 2020 all the way to January 1, 2014 in April 2020.
+What looks like a 16 or 18 year wait today could in reality take 20 years or more.
+Sometimes, the visa bulletin has large leaps forward or large leaps backwards.
+For example, EB-1 India was February 1, 2022 in July 2023, whereas in the August 2023 bulletin it jumped backwards to January 11, 2012.
+That's a difference of almost 10 years!

-Regardless of its unpredictability, a basic understanding of the Visa Bulletin goes a long way to stay informed and be aware of when your date is coming close to being current, so that you can start moving forward on your adjustment of status or immigrant visa processing.
+Regardless of its unpredictability, a basic understanding of the Visa Bulletin goes a long way to stay informed and be aware of when your date is coming close to being current, so that you can start moving forward on your adjustment of status or immigrant visa processing